 The University will strive to resolve complaints in a timely and reasonable timeframe.
 Typically, a full investigation will take no longer than 60 calendar days.
 Resolution through an informal resolution or hearing will typically take place within 14 school days after completion of the investigation.
 The notice of outcome will come within three school days after the resolution is completed.
 Appeal procedures typically will be completed within seven school days after notice of outcome is delivered.
 If circumstances (for example, a complaint involving multiple incidents, complainants, and/or accused students) require longer timeframes, these will be documented and the complainant(s) informed of the need for additional time.

-The University will maintain records of sexual misconduct complaints, including audio recordings of hearings, in a manner and for a period of time that complies with federal law including Title IX and the Clery Campus Security Act.
+Maintenance of Records The University will maintain records of sexual misconduct complaints, including audio recordings of hearings, in a manner and for a period of time that complies with federal law including Title IX and the Clery Campus Security Act.
+Resources

 It is especially important for students who have been sexually assaulted to seek immediate and appropriate medical treatment.
 The Student Health Center (at 1500 Neely Avenue).
 The phone number is (765) 285-8431; the website is www.bsu.edu/healthcenter.
 The Student Health Center is equipped to provide confidential and professional medical care.
 The Student Health Center can provide medical care, treatment for injuries and infection, assistance and support.
 The Student Health Center staff does not perform procedures related to the collection of evidence for the purposes of pursuing criminal prosecution.
-Students are encouraged to seek evaluation for the collection of evidence, and assistance is offered for transportation to the Ball Memorial Hospital Emergency Room for this purpose, but the collection of evidence is not a requirement for students to receive comprehensive care at the Student Health Center.
+Students are encouraged to seek evaluation for the collection of evidence, which is most useful if collected within 120 hours of the assault.
+Assistance is offered for transportation to the Ball Memorial Hospital Emergency Room for this purpose, but the collection of evidence is not a requirement for students to receive comprehensive care at the Student Health Center.
 Follow-up treatment or testing for sexually transmitted infections can be provided by the Women’s Center located within the Student Health Center on the second floor.